bob-Github-2020/TG_Rate_95CI/README.md

 Calculating the MSL rate and its 95% confidence interval.

-Please read the main routine "Main_cal_TG_Rate_95CI.py" for using the Python module "TG_Rate_95CI.py".
+Please read the main routine "Main_cal_TG_Rate_95CI.py" for calling the Python module "TG_Rate_95CI.py".
 The detailed methodology for calculating the 95%CI is adressed in:

 Wang, G. (2023).
-A methodoly for calculating the 95% confidence interval of the mean sea-level rate derived from tide gauge data, submitted xxx (02/03/2023)
+A methodoly for calculating the 95% confidence interval of the mean sea-level rate derived from tide gauge data, submitted xxx (02/01/2023)

 You may install the module on your computer by: